BenmasterTM/community-server/README.md

 ```

 You can disable the **/library/announce** endpoint editing this option in the config.php, to create allow only add torrents from other CMS or manual DB edition.
+The same for the **/client** endpoint, that share the las connected IPs to the server to help other clients discover new neighbors.